 Flashes of light usually appear and then fade quickly.
 In contrast, bright spots, lines or patches that appear and stay in place for a period of time may be migraine aura or a symptom of another condition.
 Migraine aura may look like shimmering jagged lines or appear wavy, like heat waves.
 Migraine aura can appear even if you do not get any headache.

-Light rays that you may see around lamps, headlights or streetlights may be a symptom of cataract or an effect from an intraocular lens (IOL) or refractive surgery.
+Light rays or halos that you may see around lamps, headlights or streetlights may be a symptom of cataract or an effect from an intraocular lens (IOL) or refractive surgery.

 Many people will see occasional flashes of light, especially as they age.
 These occasional flashes are usually harmless, but you should discuss them with your ophthalmologist during an eye exam.
-However, if you suddenly start seeing repeated flashes of light, this could be a serious problem, especially if you also have cloudy floaters or vision changes.
+However, if you suddenly start seeing repeated flashes of light, this could be a serious problem, especially if you also have cloudy floaters (gray or dark spots that move back and forth in your vision) or vision changes.

 Call your doctor right away if: